guerzon/guerzon.github.io/_posts/2022-09-21-How-to-Manage-Your-AWS-Infrastructure-With-Terraform-Part1.md

 *This is a republish from my Medium blog.
 Read my original single-page article [here](https://medium.com/swlh/how-to-manage-your-aws-infrastructure-with-terraform-3581b631fd9d).*

-# Managing your AWS Infrastructure with Terraform - Part 1

 ## Introduction

 Hashicorp Terraform is an extremely useful and flexible tool for building, changing, and versioning infrastructure safely and efficiently.
 It builds on the concept of Infrastructure-as-Code — managing entire infrastructures using machine-readable configuration files rather than interactive commands and configuration tools.